EduMattar/Self-accounting-software/README.md

    chmod +x launch_app.command
    ```

-   The script activates `.venv` automatically and opens the GUI.
-If the environment has not been created yet, it shows a dialog
-   explaining which setup step is missing.
+   The script activates `.venv`, pulls the latest code with `git pull --ff-only`, and opens the GUI.
+If the environment has not been created yet, it shows a dialog explaining which setup step is missing.

 ### Create a macOS app icon/launcher